athenaleong/Orbital-Decay-Model/README.md

 # Orbital-Decay-Model

-to estimate how long an unpropelled satellite will remain in orbit around the earth.
+A hypothetical model of a satellite's orbital decay over time  to estimate how long an unpropelled satellite will remain in orbit around the earth.

 Developed on Spyder using Python 3.5.